top of page

 Looking Forward

-If you're thinking about submitting to speak somewhere, or pitching a workshop, or reaching out to someone whose work you admire: do it!
+If you're thinking about submitting to speak somewhere, or pitching a workshop, or reaching out to someone whose work you admire: my recommendation is, just do it!
 You never know what doors might open just because you were connected and willing to try.

 Related Links: